GokuMohandas/Made-With-ML/README.md

 ### Mission

 ML is **not a separate industry**, instead, it's a powerful **way of thinking** about data, so let's make sure we have a solid foundation before we start changing the world with it.
 Made With ML is our medium to catalyze this goal and though we're off to great start, we still have a long way to go.

-### Interactive MLOps course
-While all the lessons above are **100% free**, it's hard to learn everything on your own.
-That's why we're offering an interactive course with the structure and community to actually complete and master these lessons.
-More details &nbsp;👉&nbsp; [here](https://madewithml.com/#interactive-course).

 ### Who is this content for?
 - `Software engineers` looking to learn ML and become even better software engineers.